RapidField/solid-instruments/.github/ISSUE_TEMPLATE/SOFTWARE_RELEASE_REQUEST.md

 ## Revision control plan

-> **:pencil2: MODIFY.** Replace the version number below (v0.0.0) with the appropriate version number.
+> **:information_source: PROJECT TEAM:** Update the branch names below to reflect the final plan.
 Delete this line.

 **Solid Instruments** uses the [**RapidField Revision Control Workflow**](https://github.com/RapidField/solid-instruments/blob/master/CONTRIBUTING.md#arrows_clockwise-revision-control-workflow).
 Individual contributors should follow the branching plan below when working on this issue.

 - :yellow_circle:`master` is the pull request target for
+  - :orange_circle:`hotfix/v0.0.0` -or-
   - :purple_circle:`release/v0.0.0`, which is the pull request target for
     - :large_blue_circle:`develop`